dzackgarza/Research/Notes/ReadingGeneral/2020-05-16 StableHomotopy.md

 - Adams Spectral Sequence: in good cases, $$E_2^{s, t} = \ext_{\mca}^{s, t}(H^*(X), \ZZ/2\ZZ) \implies \qty{\pi_{t-s}X}^{\smash}_2$$
 - Hurewicz morphism: send a map $f: S^k \to X$ to its induced map on cohomology.
 - Generalized EM spectrum: $Z \homotopic HV \homotopic \bigvee_{i\in I} \Sigma^i H\ZZ/2\ZZ$ where $V$ is a graded $\ZZ/2\ZZ\dash$vector space which is finite in every degree.
+- Idea: for $X$ a suspension spectrum of a CW complex with finitely many cells in each dimension, resolve it (Adams resolution) by a sequence of spectra $X_n$ admitting maps to generalized EM spectra.